arsedler9/lfads-torch/README.md

 # Basic Walkthrough
 ## DataModule Configuration
 The first step in applying `lfads-torch` to your dataset is to prepare your preprocessed data files.
-We recommend saving your data as `n_samples x n_timesteps x n_channels` arrays in the HDF5 format using the following keys:
+Save your data as `n_samples x n_timesteps x n_channels` arrays in the HDF5 format using the following keys:
 - `train_encod_data`: Data to be used as input when training the model.
 - `train_recon_data`: Data to be used as a reconstruction target when training the model.
 - `valid_encod_data`: Data to be used as input when validating the model.